High school football playoffs: November 15th

 IDAHO PREP FOOTBALL

-Coeur d'Alene 21, Highland 17- The Vikings trailed at halftime, but scored the only touchdown of the second half to advance with a close win.
+Coeur d'Alene 21, Highland 17 (highlights in video)- The Vikings trailed at halftime, but scored the only touchdown of the second half to advance with a close win.

-Prairie 50, Oakley 22- Oakley knocked Prairie out of the playoffs last year, but this year Prairie got revenge.
+Prairie 50, Oakley 22 (highlights in video_- Oakley knocked Prairie out of the playoffs last year, but this year Prairie got revenge.

 WASHINGTON PREP FOOTBALL

 Mt.
-Spokane 35, Peninsula 10- Wildcats running back Kannon Katzer rushed for 307 yards and three touchdowns.
+Spokane 35, Peninsula 10 (highlights in video)- Wildcats running back Kannon Katzer rushed for 307 yards and three touchdowns.
 Mt.
-Spokane score d 28 unanswered points after trailing 3-0 to take a command on this round of 16 playoff game.
+Spokane score d 28 unanswered points after trailing 3-0.

-Deer Park 22, Zillah 20- Mathew Jorgensen had 171 rushing yards.
+Deer Park 22, Zillah 20 (highlights in video)- Mathew Jorgensen had 171 rushing yards.
 63 of those came on a fourth quarter touchdown run to help put the game away for Deer Park.

-Chewelah 37, Tonasket 6- Jake Jeannerat scored a 19-yard touchdown.
+Chewelah 37, Tonasket 6 (highlights in video)- Jake Jeannerat scored a 19-yard touchdown.
 Kaden Krouse scored a 22 yard rushing touchdown.

 Wishram 46, Tekoa-Rosalia 0